 Volunteers can claim a mileage allowance for travelling to and from home to police custody suites.
 Actual receipted travelling expenses such as bus fares will also be reimbursed.

-If you are interested in applying for the role, then you can either download the application pack (see below), or you can contact the Scheme Manager, John King and request an application pack be emailed or posted out to your home address.
+If you are interested in applying for either of the above-mentioned vacancies, then you can either download the application pack (see below), or you can contact the Scheme Manager, John King and request an application pack be emailed or posted out to your home address.

 Telephone: 01522 947192